finos/datahelix/docs/GettingStarted/StepByStepInstructions.md

 You must have Java v1.8 installed (it can be [downloaded here](https://www.java.com/en/download/manual.jsp)) to be able to run the generator.

-The generator may be run using the command line or through an IDE.
- * To use the command line download the Jar file (generator.jar) from the [GitHub project releases page](https://github.com/ScottLogic/data-engineering-generator/releases/).
+Download the Jar file (generator.jar) from the [GitHub project releases page](https://github.com/ScottLogic/data-engineering-generator/releases/).

- * If you wish to set up a development environment, follow the instructions [here](../../generator/docs/GeneratorSetup.md).
+The generator will then be run from the command line using the commands detailed in this guide.

 ## Contents